ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-3.md

 But this void creates a vacuum.
 And nature abhors a vacuum.

 The opportunity right now is not to build "another stablecoin."
 It is to build a **sovereign monetary rail** for Europe.
-A digital Euro that is not a Central Bank Digital Currency (CBDC)—which comes with dystopian surveillance baggage—but a private, fully reserved, MiCA-compliant bearer asset.
+A digital Euro that is not a Central Bank Digital Currency (CBDC) - which comes with dystopian surveillance baggage - but a private, fully reserved, MiCA-compliant bearer asset.

 And unlike the failed experiments of the past, this champion should not be built on Ethereum.